 4.2.4 Justification of the Choice of Calibrated Sequence Length As Table 6 shows, we justified the hyper-parameters of our method by conducting the human motion prediction experiments with different calibrated sequence lengths and comparing the result.
 We fixed the kernel size of the min pooling layer and average pooling layer to 15 and 10; then, we changed the input length of data at one time.
 The result is shown in Table 6.
-It can be observed that when the calibrated sequence length is 100, the error on the \mathcal{D}{TE} is the smallest.
+It can be observed that when the calibrated sequence length is 100, the error on the D{TE} is the smallest.
 Besides, when the calibrated sequence length is equal to 120 or 80, the error becomes slightly larger.
 When the calibrated sequence length is 60 or 40, the average tracking error goes up dramatically.
 In conclusion, the most suitable calibrated sequence length is equal to 100.
 Thus, we input data that sequence length is 100.
 After the sensor reading passes through two pooling layers, we only fetch the last 5 samples as input since the Bi-LSTM network performs best when the sequence length is equal to 5.
-There is no obvious difference between different kernel sizes of the min pooling layer and average pooling layer overall.
-However, when the kernel size of the min pooling layer is equal to 15 and the kernel size of the average pooling layer is equal to 10, the error is slightly lower than others.
+There is no obvious difference between different kernel size of the min pooling layer is equal to 10, the error is slightly lower than others.
 As a result, we adopted the kernel size of 15 and 10 for the min pooling layer and average pooling layer, respectively.